muon2998/MSRS/README.md

   - *Note 1: In hindsight, it be easier to have one text/Excel file that contains 2 columns -- Judge and Concentration.
 Then, the R script can pull the appropriate judges as needed rather than having 5 separate files for judges.*
   - *Note 2: It could be worth changing the R Markdown file so that it takes input .xlsx or .csv files instead of .txt files since the former would be cleaner, and you wouldn't have to copy the data into a .txt file if it changes.*
 In the Example folder, you will find
-- PDF of running the R script on the "Clinical" concentration
+- HTML of running the R script on the "Clinical" concentration
 - Output files from R after running the "Clinical" concentration

 ### What does the R script do?